Subsonic-dev/asteroid-health-install-guide/README.md

 Background: This is a quick guide of the steps I used for a Ticwatch pro 2020 (Catfish) using a laptop running Opensuse Tumbleweed and using SSH over USB.
 As such these steps are written with Linux users in mind but the general principals still apply.

-# Step 1: Preparing the laptop
+# Step 1: Preparing the laptop/computer

 On Linux installs with a newer kernal RDNIS (the protocol we need to use) is disabled by default.
 We need to run the following commands to enable it:
 ```